 - B. Scope of Preemption

 - C. Reciprocal Carry

-Arkansas population is just under 3 million, and is in the South.
+Arkansas population is just under 3,000,000.
 Arkansas shares its southern border with Louisiana, and its northern border with Missouri.
 To the east it borders with Tennessee and Mississippi.
-Its western borders are Texas and Oklahoma.
+Its western borders are with Texas and Oklahoma.

 A. State Constitution